 What is a lookback period for Form 941?

-IRS Form 941 is a federal tax return that has to be filed for four quarters in a calendar year.
-These four-quarters is said to be a lookback period.
-In other words, the lookback period is a 12-month duration starting from July 1 and ending on June 30.
-For 2020, the lookback period is July 1, 2018, to June 30, 2019.
+The IRS Form 941 is a federal tax return that must be filed for each of the calendar year's four quarters.
+This four-quarter period is referred to as a lookback phase.
+To put it another way, the lookback period is a 12-month period that begins on July 1 and ends on June 30.
+The lookback period for 2022 is July 1, 2020 to June 30, 2021.

 Usually, the total tax amount in the lookback period determines the deposit schedule - either monthly or semiweekly.
-If the tax amount reported in Form 941, line 12, is $50,000 or less, then you are a monthly schedule depositor.
-If the total tax amount is exceeding $50,000, then you are a semiweekly schedule depositor.
+If the tax amount reported in Form 941, Line 12, is $50,000 or less, you are a monthly schedule depositor.
+If the total tax amount is exceeding $50,000, you are a semiweekly schedule depositor.